-We are focused on efficiency and effectiveness initiatives in the following key areas: customer digital experience; customer relationship management; operating process redesign and specialization; distribution and routing optimization; sales and marketing effectiveness; purchasing and general and administrative efficiencies; and supply and logistics.
-The business activities are in process and resulted in more than \$40 million of benefits during Fiscal 2020.
-These initiatives will continued to be carried out over the next fiscal year and, once completed, are expected to provide more than \$140 million of annual savings that will allow us to improve profitability and cash flow through operational efficiencies and expense reductions and enable increased investment into base business customer retention and growth initiatives, including the reduction of margins in select segments of our base business.
-We estimate the total cost of executing on these initiatives, including approximately \$100 million of related capital expenditures, to be approximately \$200 million.
+We began executing on business transformation initiatives during Fiscal 2019 focused on efficiency and effectiveness in the following key areas: customer digital experience; customer relationship management; operating process redesign and specialization; distribution and routing optimization; sales and marketing effectiveness; purchasing and general and administrative efficiencies; and supply and logistics.
+These transformation activities are substantially complete and are expected to provide total annual benefits of more than \$150 million by the end of Fiscal 2022.
+These benefits will allow us to continue to improve profitability and cash flow through operational efficiencies and expense reductions and enable increased investment into base business customer retention and growth initiatives, including the reduction of margins in select segments of our base business.
+The total cost of executing on these initiatives, including approximately \$110 million of related capital expenditures, will amount to approximately \$220 million.